anhkhoakz/vscode-react-refactor/README.md

 ### Refactoring happens but results broken code

 Please record an issue with the original code and the result after refactor executed.

-## CI/CD

-This extension uses GitHub Actions for automated building and publishing:

-- **Build**: Automatically builds and tests on every push/PR
-- **Publish**: Automatically publishes to VS Code Marketplace when version tags are pushed
-- **Releases**: Creates GitHub releases with packaged extension for Eclipse Marketplace

 ### Quick Publish Guide